Fundamental Approach / Environmental Management Structure / Daihatsu Group Initiatives

 |

-Daihatsu actively manages the chemical substances in the materials that we use in production processes for automobiles and other products.
-We manage chemical substances in purchased parts and materials purchased for use at plants, create a chemical substance database, and perform entry management to ensure compliance with the many applicable laws and regulations.
-We use the International Material Data System (IMDS), a material data system for the automobile industry, and other management tools.
+Daihatsu actively manages the chemical substances in the materials that we use in automobiles and other products as well as facilities.
+We manage chemical substances in purchased parts and materials used in production processes and facilities, create a chemical substance database, and perform entry management to ensure compliance with the many applicable laws and regulations.

 |